Regional Federal Courts

-The jurisdiction of the Federal Regional Courts is defined in Article 108 of the Brazilian Constitution.
+Article 108 of the Brazilian Constitution defines the jurisdiction of the Federal Regional Courts.

-The Federal Regional Courts have a varied composition, with the number of judges defined by law, where one fifth are chosen by lawyers with 10 years experience or more, as well as by members of the Public Prosecutor’s Office with 10 years experience or more.
+They have a varied composition, but the number of judges is defined by law.
+One fifth are chosen by lawyers with 10 years experience or more, as well as by members of the Public Prosecutor's Office, also known as the "Federal Public Ministry" (Ministério Público Federal) with ten years experience or more.
 The rest of the judges are appointed through the promotion of federal judges with over five years experience, by longest service time and by merit, alternately.

-In each tribunal, there is an Internal Affairs of the Federal Justice office, responsible for corrections, inspections, and investigations at first instance.
+In each tribunal is a Regional Office for Internal Affairs of Federal Justice (Corregedoria Regional da Justiça Federal), responsible for corrections, inspections, and investigations at first instance.
 The internal affairs offices are also in charge of hiring processes, and instruction towards a uniformization of jurisdictional activity and forensic service.
-They are each run by a Regional Director, with a possible Vice-Director.
+They are each run by a regional director, with a possible vice-director.

 Federal Justice Regions

-The Brazilian Federal Justice system is divided nationally into five geographically defined regions, each served by an appellate court:
+The Brazilian Federal Justice system is divided nationally into six geographically defined regions, each served by an appellate court: